processing/p5.js/contributor_docs/steward_guidelines.md

 @all-contributors please add @[github handle] for [contribution type]
 ```

-## New feature/feature enchancement
+## New feature/feature enhancement
 The process for new feature or feature enhancement PR is similar to bug fixes with just one notable difference.

-- A new feature/feature enchancement PR must be reviewed and approved by at least two stewards or maintainer before it can be merged.
+- A new feature/feature enhancement PR must be reviewed and approved by at least two stewards or maintainer before it can be merged.
 	- This can be the same two stewards or maintainer that approved the original issue or not.

 ## Dependabot